jdoleary/Spellmasons/docs/TasksCurrent.md

 - Pack 11:
     - What happens to card spawn when unit dies in liquid
     - Bug: Grunt walked towards liquid and just kept walking animation after it should've returned to idle. seed:0.8154642976606445
+        - I think this happens when they attempt to move to a location that is ouside of the pathing bounds (like in between a pathing line segment and a wall line segment, so it's still ground but it's out of bounds)
     - Particle engine
         - https://pixijs.io/pixi-particles-editor/#pixieDust
         - https://codepen.io/boli88/pen/pVEaKV